 Preston City Heritage Trail

-Preston is jam-packed with heritage sites and their stories to tell.
+Preston is jam-packed with heritage sites and stories to tell.
 Follow the trail for some of the city centre's primary heritage hotspots, rich in history and architectural design.

 The City Heritage Trail is a casual walk involving city centre footpaths.
 The route is pushchair and wheelchair friendly, however, it does involve some gradual uphill and downhill footpaths.